Beyond the Visible: A Survey on Cross-spectral Face Recognition: Algorithms of Different Spectra

 \textbf{DSVN}.
 Hu \textit{et al.}~\cite{HuDSVN2020} proposed \textit{Disentangled Spectrum Variations Networks} (DSVN) to disentangle spectrum variations between VIS and NIR domains and to separate the modality-invariant identity information from modality-variant spectrum information.
 DSVN is comprised of two major components: spectrum-adversarial discriminative feature learning (SaDFL) and step-wise spectrum orthogonal decomposition (SSOD).
 The SaDFL was further divided into identity-discriminative subnetwork (IDNet) and auxiliary spectrum adversarial subnetwork (ASANet).
 The IDNet was used to extract identity discriminative features.
 The ASANet, on the other hand, was used to eliminate modality-variant spectrum information.
-Both IDNet and ASANet were designed to extract domain-invariant feature representations via an adversarial learning.
+Both IDNet and ASANet were designed to extract domain-invariant feature representations via adversarial learning.

 \textbf{ADCANs}.
-Hu \textit{et al.} \cite{ADCANs_2020} proposed an effective \textit{Adversarial Disentanglement spectrum variations and Cross-modality Attention Networks} (ADCANs) for VIS-to-NIR CFR scenario.
-To reduce the gap of cross-modal images and solve the NIR-VIS CFR problem, authors set-up three key components which are able to learn identity-related and modality-unrelated features.
-Firstly, they proposed a new objective loss termed \textit{Advanced Scatter Loss} (ASL), aiming at capturing within- and between-class information of the data and embeding them to the network for more effective training, focusing on categories with small inter-class distance and increasing the distance between them.
-Then, a \textit{Modality-adversarial Feature Learning} (MaFL) including an Identity-Discriminative Feature Learning Network (IDFLN) and a Modality-Adversarial Disentanglement Network (MADN) were incorporated to improve the feature representation of the identity-discriminative and to highlight the spectrum variations through an adversarial learning.
-Finally, a \textit{Cross-modality Attention Block} (CmAB) was introduced to the network applying spatial and channel attention modules to both IDFLN and MADN.
+Hu \textit{et al.} \cite{ADCANs_2020} proposed an effective \textit{Adversarial Disentanglement spectrum variations and Cross-modality Attention Networks} (ADCANs) for the VIS-to-NIR CFR scenario.
+To reduce the gap of cross-modal images and solve the NIR-VIS CFR problem, the authors set-up three key components which are able to learn identity-related and modality-unrelated features.
+Firstly, they proposed a new objective loss termed \textit{Advanced Scatter Loss} (ASL), aiming at capturing within- and between-class information of the data and embedding them in the network for more effective training, focusing on categories with small inter-class distance and increasing the distance between them.
+Then, a \textit{Modality-adversarial Feature Learning} (MaFL) including an Identity-Discriminative Feature Learning Network (IDFLN) and a Modality-Adversarial Disentanglement Network (MADN) were incorporated to improve the feature representation of the identity-discriminative component as well as to highlight the spectrum variations through adversarial learning.
+Finally, a \textit{Cross-modality Attention Block} (CmAB) was introduced, in order to guide the network in selecting pertinent features and suppress noise information.
+CmAB sequentially applies spatial and channel attention modules to both, IDFLN and MADN, in order to increase the representation ability between them.